musios-app/spotify-playlist-to-gigperformer/README.md

 ## Usage

-Step 1: Download the [spotify-playlist-to-gigfile.js](https://raw.githubusercontent.com/andrewjhunt/spotify-playlist-to-gigperformer/refs/heads/main/scripts/spotify-playlist-to-gigfile.js) Javascript.
+**Step 1**: Download [spotify-playlist-to-gigfile.js](https://raw.githubusercontent.com/andrewjhunt/spotify-playlist-to-gigperformer/refs/heads/main/scripts/spotify-playlist-to-gigfile.js?token=GHSAT0AAAAAAC5BQWVQIXWSLFRZM24QJXIGZ4HLEMQ) by following the `scripts` link above.

-Step 1: Copy the sharable URL for your Spotify playlist.
+**Step 2**: Copy the sharable URL for your Spotify playlist.

-Step 2: from the playlist use "..." then Share and "Copy link to Playlist".
+**Step 3**: from the playlist use "..." then Share and "Copy link to Playlist".
 It will look something like this.

 `https://open.spotify.com/playlist/3Nl234a23rqsA8M6kCUNxi?si=9d3256cad99fca66`